thegodone/molds-branch/doc/README.txt

     Valid versions of the mpi compilers are Intel MPI 4.0.2, Open MPI 1.4.5, or later.
     Valid versions of the wrapped c++ compilers are icpc 12.0.4(MkL 10.3 update 4), g++ 4.4, or later because the MolDS is implemented with openMP 3.0.
+    For the K-computer and FX10, Fujitsu C++ compiler, mpiFCCpx, is available.

    -Boost C++ Libraries
     Boost C++ Libraries  builded with MPI is needed.